 Financial services firms are experiencing a whirlwind of rapidly changing market forces.
-Firms are being bombarded by new technologies like blockchain, machine learning and artificial intelligence.
-They’re also having to contend with disruptive new business models from non-traditional competitors including Google, Amazon and even Apple, as well as a number of innovative self-serve fintech startups that are flooding the market (think companies like Wealthsimple).
-On top of traditional FS firms having to develop new hybridized skill sets to accommodate all the technologically-driven change and unconventional competitors, superior customer service is quickly becoming an increasingly important competitive differentiator in the financial services field.
+There are new technologies like blockchain, machine learning and artificial intelligence.
+Disruptive business models are popping up from surprising sources like Google, Amazon and Apple, and there’s a flood of innovative self-serve fintech start-ups like Wealthsimple.
+On top of that, exceptional customer service is no longer a competitive advantage—it’s a basic expectation.

 - relationship development and management